HARD WORKING COVERS

 Collages

-︎︎︎ Offering 90 one-off collages to fund the production and printing of 300 limited edition books which document these original handmade objects.
-These will be available for sale online only during the making process.
-You can read about the project and find out how you can support the production process here.
+︎︎︎ These collages were offered for sale to fund the production and printing of 300 limited edition books which document these original handmade objects (front and back).
+You can read about the project here.

-The collages will be uploaded as they’re created, [almost] chronologically—oldest to newest, at an approximate pace of three (or two) a week and posted simultaneously on my Instagram page.
+The collages were uploaded as they were created, [almost] chronologically—oldest to newest, at an approximate pace of three (or two) a week and posted simultaneously on my Instagram page.

 ———